 If your answer is still yes, good.
 If you think that you can absolutely know that that's true, it's always fine to move on to question 3.
-An Excerpt from Loving What Is

-3. How do you react when you think that thought?
+3. How do you react, what happens, when you believe that thought?